gatherworkshops/digital-media/_courses/web-taster/html-basics.md

         <p data-height="550" style="height:550px;" data-theme-id="19418" data-slug-hash="qbgBOx" data-default-tab="result" data-user="gatherworkshops" class='codepen'>See the Pen <a href='http://codepen.io/gatherworkshops/pen/qbgBOx/'>Otter Challenge Demo</a> by Gather Workshops (<a href='http://codepen.io/gatherworkshops'>@gatherworkshops</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
         <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

-        Using code, we will transform our output look like this.
+        Using code, we will transform our output to look like this.

     - content: |